 Current challenges and trends in ISO 27001

-Information security is a key aspect for companies to protect data and systems from threats.
+Information security is a key aspect for companies in protecting data and systems from threats.
 ISO/IEC 27001 remains an indispensable standard for an effective information security management system (ISMS).
-Here are the current topics that companies will be dealing with in 2025.
+Here are the current issues that will concern companies in 2025.

 Melissa Karwatt